2026 Sundance Film Festival

-The 2026 Sundance Film Festival is scheduled to be held in Park City and Salt Lake City, Utah from January 22 to February 1, 2026.

-Film premieres at the festival will be held from January 22 to January 27, 2026.

-The festival is slated to be the last Sundance Film Festival held in Utah before the festival relocates to Boulder, Colorado in 2027.
+The 2026 Sundance Film Festival took place in Park City and Salt Lake City, Utah from January 22 to February 1, 2026.
+Film premieres at the festival were held from January 22 to January 27, 2026.
+The first selection lineup was announced on December 10, 2025.
+The festival would be the last Sundance Film Festival held in Utah before the festival relocates to Boulder, Colorado in 2027.
+Several films notably received standing ovations during the festival, including Fing, Josephine, Wicker, The Invite, Levitating, and Union County.